 I'm Krish.

-I earned my Ph.D. in Mathematics from Johannes Kepler University (JKU) Linz in 2024, where my thesis was awarded the highest grade (Sehr gut).
-Prior to this, I completed my Master’s degree in Advanced Combinatorics from Moscow Institute of Physics and Technology (MIPT) in 2021 and a B.Sc.
-(Honors) in Mathematics and Computer Science from Chennai Mathematical Institute (CMI) in 2019.
+I received my Ph.D. in Mathematics from Johannes Kepler University (JKU) Linz in 2024.
+Prior to this, I was a master's student in Moscow Institute of Physics and Technology (MIPT) and a bachelor's student at Chennai Mathematical Institute (CMI).

-• A problem of Erdős about rich distances
+• A note on a problem of Erdős about rich distances

 • Large convex sets in difference sets